Promoting quality standards in different contexts

 - EDPQS Translation and adaptation checklist (also available to view online here)

 - Example projects (3 MB) (please note the corrections listed here)

 You can also download all files at once as a *.zip file (7.5 MB).

 Translations into other languages

-This toolkit is currently only available in English.
-Translations into further languages will be added to this page if they become available.
-If you are interested in translating Toolkit 4, please observe our translation guidelines.
+- Translations into additional languages will be added to this page as they become available.
+If you are interested in translating EDPQS Toolkit 2, please observe our translation guidelines.

 About EDPQS Toolkit 4